 Consider focusing on a certain aspect of the overall, complex vampire story.
-For example, when working on my vampire photography projects, I tried to represent a visual interpretation of our myths and beliefs surrounding vampires and explore our obsession with vampires–that is, our obsession with living forever, being forever young and beautiful, with super-human powers; our desire to explore the darker and more dangerous side of life, while always having an escape route back to our ‘normal’ existence; as well as our fear of being forever damned because of our decisions; and our fear of death and dying, and of the uncertainty awaiting for us on the other side of life.
+For example, when working on my vampire photography projects, I tried to capture a visual interpretation of our myths and beliefs surrounding vampires and to explore our obsession with vampires–that is, our obsession with living forever, being forever young and beautiful, with super-human powers; our desire to explore the darker and more dangerous side of life, while always having an escape route back to our ‘normal’ existence; as well as our fear of being forever damned because of our decisions; and our fear of death and dying, and of the uncertainty awaiting for us on the other side of life.

 Here are a few images from my show at Casa Colombo.
 All #tbt vampire images:

 And also, here’s a #tbt from Halloween 2010–yours truly with my first model, the wonderful MJ.